viamrobotics/docs/docs/fleet/cli.md

 ### data

-The `data` command allows you to manage robot data.
+The `data` command allows you to manage machine data.
 With it, you can export data in a variety of formats, delete specified data, add or remove images from a dataset and filter a dataset by tags, or configure a database user to enable querying synced tabular data directly in the cloud.

 ```sh {class="command-line" data-prompt="$"}